Easy Falafel Recipe (with bake and fry methods)

 • Pour the seeds in a pestle and mortar to crush them into a powder.
 Keep this powdered mixture aside.

-• In a high-powered food processor, place the drained chickpeas, chopped coriander, parsley, dill, basil, onion, garlic, chilli and half of the lemon juice.
+• In a high-powered food processor, place the drained chickpeas, chopped coriander, parsley, dill, basil, onion, garlic, chilli and half of the lemon juice (1 tbsp).
 Blend until smooth.

 • Pour the mixture into a mixing bowl, and add the spices from the pestle and mortar, as well as the spices for seasoning (salt, oregano, thyme, chilli powder, paprika and pepper)